Soukous: Africa

-As sociopolitical turmoil in Zaire deteriorated in the 1970s, a great number of musicians ventured to Tanzania, Kenya and Uganda, where orchestras sustained themselves through record sales and consistent stage performances.
-By the early 1970s, several Congolese bands had taken up the soukous beat in Kenyan nightclubs.
-The cavacha dance craze, propagated by bands like Zaïko Langa Langa and Orchestra Shama Shama, swept across East and Central Africa, exert influence on Kenyan musicians.
-The utilization of the cavacha rhythm, typically played on the snare drum or high-hat, became emblematic of the Zairean sound in Nairobi and was frequently adopted by regional bands.
-Prominent Congolese rumba Swahili bands in Nairobi formed around Tanzanian bands like Simba Wanyika, giving rise to offshoots like Les Wanyika and Super Wanyika Stars.
-Maroon Commandos, a Nairobi-based band, assimilated the soukous style while infusing their distinctive artistic imprint.
-Japanese students in Kenya, including Rio Nakagawa, developed a fondness for Congolese music, with Rio eventually spearheading Yoka Choc Nippon, a Japanese-conceived Congolese rumba band.
+As political and economic conditions in Zaire worsened during the 1970s, many musicians moved to countries such as Tanzania, Kenya, and Uganda, where bands supported themselves through record sales and regular live performances.
+By the early 1970s, several Zairean groups had already introduced the soukous rhythm into Kenyan nightclubs.
+The cavacha dance craze, which was popularized by groups such as Zaïko Langa Langa and Orchestra Shama Shama, spread rapidly across Central and East Africa and exert influence on Kenyan musicians.
+The cavacha drumming pattern, usually played on the snare drum or hi-hat, also became emblematic of the Zairean sound in Nairobi and was adopted by regional bands.
+Prominent Congolese rumba Swahili bands in Nairobi formed around Tanzanian bands like Simba Wanyika, which gave rise to offshoots like Les Wanyika and Super Wanyika Stars.
+Maroon Commandos, a Nairobi-based band, adopted soukous while combining it with its own local style.
+Japanese students living in Kenya, including Rio Nakagawa, became interested in the genre, and Nakagawa later formed Yoka Choc Nippon, a Japanese-conceived Congolese rumba band.
+Virgin Records also produced albums by the Tanzanian-Zairean group Orchestra Makassy and the Kenya-based Orchestra Super Mazembe.
+The Swahili-language hit song "Shauri Yako" ("it's your problem") became especially popular in Kenya, Tanzania, and Uganda.